Protected: Care Under Fire for TV Crews, Sep 2025

 This was the second of two classes for educators at a pre-K to 8th grade school.
 In this session we practiced movement in response to stimulus (blanks from an AK), communication, and response to thrown IEDs.
 This summary adds additional detail regarding IED searches and recognition.
 We finished by practicing evacuation, researching useful escape routes from that mostly glass-walled school.

 This course included initial familiarization fire for new gun owners.
 However, we didn’t stop there.
-We practiced using speedloaders and topping off a partially extended cylinder, as well as slide locked and topping off a Glock.
+We practiced using speed loaders and topping off a partially expended cylinder, as well as slide locked (emergency) reloads, and proactive reloads (topping off) with a Glock.
 Students practiced shooting while moving laterally, as well as decision fire.

 This class, the first of two that summer for educators at a pre-K through 8th grade school, covered preliminary defensive concepts.
 We practiced getting inside minimum effective range, metsubishi, vertically off lining an assailant’s pistol, and inducing long gun stoppages.